-A bone spur is an outgrowth of bone that can occur along the edges of a bone.
+A bone spur is an overgrowth of bone that can occur along the edges of a bone.
 It is also called an osteophyte.
-Bone spurs can form in any bone but are most commonly found in joints, where two or more bones come together.
-They also occur where muscles, ligaments, or tendons attach to the bone.
+Bone spurs can form on any bone, but are most commonly found in joints, where two or more bones meet.
+They also occur where muscles, tendons and ligaments attach to the bone.

-As the nerves become compressed, patients with bone spurs complain of several neurological symptoms including:
+In addition to the physical symptoms, as the spinal nerves become compressed, patients with bone spurs also tend to complain of several neurological symptoms including:

 - Pain in one or both arms or legs.